 Additional Audit Preparation Resource

-ISSI provides extensive, in-depth consulting engagements to help partners prepare for Azure advanced specialization audits.
+ISSI provides extensive, in-depth consulting engagements to help partners prepare for Azure specialization audits.
 Partners work directly with ISSI to schedule this remote session (via online web conference).
 For more information about this type of in-depth consultant engagement, click here.

 Alternately, partners can participate in an optional, one-hour, live overview session provided by ISSI.
-This Audit Preparation Overview session provides a high-level overview of key aspects of the advanced specialization audit process.
+This Audit Preparation Overview session provides a high-level overview of key aspects of the specialization audit process.
 The session includes a discussion of the checklist requirements along with best practices to help partners prepare for the audit.
 Partners work directly with ISSI to schedule this remote session (via online web conference).
 For more information about this overview session, click here.
 To ensure objectivity, audits are conducted by a different ISSI auditor than the one engaged for consulting.

 * Please note there is a cost associated with the consulting and audit preparations services.
 See Payment Terms and Conditions.